bleepr/bleepr.github.io/cameron.markdown

 ## Hardware
 ![Inside of Relay showing Rasberry Pi and USB adapter](/img/cameron/relay-usb-640.jpg)

-The Bleepr relay is based around a Rasperry Pi 2 in a custom 3D printed case.
+The Bleepr relay is based around a Raspberry Pi 2 in a custom 3D printed case.
 This has a 900MHz Quad Core ARM Cortex-A7 CPU with 1gb of RAM and is equipped with a MicroSD card which holds the software as well as configuration files on a FAT32 formatted partition.
 This means that the